blockchyp/developer-docs/docs/sdk-guide/index.rst

     // Flags the transaction as a test transaction
     // Only valid with test api credentials
     "test": false,

+    // if a written signature is captured, convert it to the given format
+    // it will get returned in the response sigFile element as hexadecimal "sigFormat": "png|jpg|gif"

+    // if the user wants the signature image scaled to a max width, provide
+    // the width here in pixels
+    "sigWidth": 600,

     // If the merchant has set foreign exchange or cryptocurrency
     // prices, they can be passed in here.
 Otherwise cryptocurrency